How declining birth rates affect our economies

 While the 'gig economy' in which so many young people find themselves has been criticised because it can lead to low pay and more exploitation of workers, it can also provide a greater freedom than previous generations enjoyed.

 The only way to be certain that you will be provided for is to stay abreast of the latest developments; keep informed about your options for careers, pensions and healthcare.
-Perhaps together, we can build a brighter future.
+Together, we can build a brighter future.